 Ron Hines DVM PhD

 Adequate vitamin D3 is essential to maintain proper levels of calcium and phosphorus in your cat and dog’s blood.
 That in turn, keeps your pet’s bones properly mineralized and strong.
-Proper vitamin D levels are particularly important in growing puppies and kittens.
+Proper vitamin D3 levels are particularly important in growing puppies and kittens.
 If not enough vitamin D3 and/or calcium is present, in their diets, it can result in rickets.
 Proper calcium metabolism in your pet is not only dependent on its vitamin D3 stores.
-It also depends on normally-functioning parathyroid glands and kidneys. (ref) Optimal amounts of circulating calcium are essential for normal nerve function, muscle contraction and many other of your dog and cat’s vital body processes.
+It also depends on normally functioning parathyroid glands and kidneys. (read here) Optimal amounts of circulating calcium are essential for normal nerve function, muscle contraction and many of the other of your dog and cat’s vital body processes.

 How much vitamin D3 your pet dog and cat require is quite dependent on the balance between calcium and phosphorus in its diet.
 Things function best when there is approximately 1.2 parts calcium to 1 part phosphorus in the diet your pet receives.
 Growing puppies and kittens require more vitamin D3 in their diet than adults.

 When a puppy or kitten does not receive enough vitamin D3 in its diet, the result can be twisted, bowed legs (rickets).
 When an adult pet does not receive enough vitamin D3, the result will be weaker bones that are subject to fracture (osteomalacia, osteoporosis).

 Too much vitamin D3 in your dog or cat’s diet is just as bad as too little.
 When a pet receives too much vitamin D3 in its diet (hypervitaminosis D), tissues throughout its body are injured because the excess calcium in circulation deposits in the wrong places (metastatic calcification).